makepanic/globe/README.md

 ###Summary:

 1. `npm install`
-2. `npm install grunt-ember-templates@0.4.9 --save-dev`
-3. `grunt`
+2. `grunt`
-4. `node app.js`
+3. `node app.js`

 ###Explanation

 1. First you need all the npm dependencies.
 Run `npm install`.

-2. __You need to downgrade__ grunt-ember-templates because it is currently incompatible with the used handlebars version.
-Run `npm install grunt-ember-templates@0.4.9 --save-dev`.

-3. Now you're ready to build the application and start the server.
+2. Now you're ready to build the application and start the server.
 Call `grunt` and wait for it to complete the build process.
-Grunt prerenders the handlebars templates, combines all the different JavaScript and CSS files and minifies them.
+Grunt precompiles the handlebars templates, combines all the different JavaScript and CSS files and minifies them.
 This can take a while depending on your computer.

-4. If it's done start the server using `node app.js`.
+3. If it's done start the server using `node app.js`.
 This will start a simple [express.js](http://expressjs.com/) server that handles the requests.

 If you only want to get the required html, JavaScript and CSS files see the __Standalone grunt target__ below.